lawrencechiukj/Projects/README.md

 # Machine Learning Project Examples
-This repository contains IPython notebooks displaying some example projects for the machine learning frameworks and algorithms I adopted before.
+This repository contains IPython notebooks displaying some example projects of the machine learning frameworks and algorithms I adopted before.

 [1.
 Use Keras LSTM to conduct sentiment classfication on IMDB moive reviews](https://nbviewer.jupyter.org/github/lawrencechiukj/machine-learning-project-examples/blob/master/imdb-reviews-sentiment-classification.ipynb) (inspired by and modified from deeplearning.ai Emojify project)